Sam Rayburn: Texas State Legislature

 In 1906, at the age of 24, Rayburn won by a narrow 163 vote margin an election to the 34th district of the Texas House of Representatives.
 While serving in the legislature, he studied at the University of Texas School of Law, and he was admitted to the bar in 1908.
 As a representative, Rayburn helped pass laws that made textbooks more widely available to Texas schoolchildren, established the State Board of Health alongside the Texas State Department of Health, and created the Texas Department of Agriculture.
 Due to his power of persuasion when he was a very young legislator for four years on January 10, 1911, at 29 years of age, Rayburn became the youngest Speaker of the Texas House of Representatives in history.
 He defeated Clarence E. Gilmore 70 to 63 in the speaker election.
 Texas speakers from the beginning of statehood until Rayburn's tenure were mostly ceremonial and powerless, similar to the president pro tempore of the U.S. Senate.
 Under Texas state law the office actually had immense powers but the previous speakers never exercised them due to deference to party bosses.
 Upon election as Speaker, Rayburn requested the appointment of a special committee to determine "the duties and rights of the speaker".
 This became the first ever codification of the speaker's power.
-He helped pass numerous legislation as Speaker such as shorter working hours for women, child labor laws, and appropriations for a Confederate widows home and a tuberculosis sanitarium.
+He helped pass much legislation as Speaker, including shorter working hours for women, child labor laws, and appropriations for a Confederate widows’ home and a tuberculosis sanitarium.
 Many decades later Rayburn rated his service as Texas House Speaker as the most enjoyable period in his long political career.
 He said, "that job had real power—that's what a man wants—but power's no good unless you have the guts to use it."